MatthiasDeGisi/WeatherBoy/README.md

 Dotenv is required.
 To install, run `pip install python-dotenv`

 Requests is required.
 To install, run `pip install requests`

+**Docker**

+A directory called /WeatherBoyData should be created on the server, which is used to hold persistent information for the container.

 ## Note to Self
 This requires a .env file with a token to work.
 For security reasons, this is not included in the repo.